Hel00/GAL_spec/SPECIFICATION.md

 [1] A template function is declared with `template fn`.
 Its body is textually embedded at every call site.
 A template function shall not declare a *return-type*.

-[2] A parameter of type `char[_]` in a template function may receive an identifier as an argument.
+[2] A parameter of type `[char, _]` in a template function may receive an identifier as an argument.
 The identifier is not subject to name lookup; it is stringified and passed as a `char` array.

-[3] If the last parameter is of type `char[_]`, the caller may omit the parenthesized argument for that parameter and supply it as a `{}`-delimited block following the call.
+[3] If the last parameter is of type `[char, _]`, the caller may omit the parenthesized argument for that parameter and supply it as a `{}`-delimited block following the call.
 The entire contents of the block are passed as a raw, unevaluated string.

 [4] *Example:*
 ```
-template fn myClass(symbol: char[_], body: char[_])
+template fn myClass(symbol: [char, _], body: [char, _])
 {
     mixin("type " + symbol + " = object {" + body + "};");
 }